Francode77/hair_removal_ham10000/README.md

 # Hair removal on HAM10000
 This script eliminates hairs from images from the HAM10000 dataset.
-The algorithm can be tweaked with the settings.
+The algorithm checks which images to patch, then it saves the patched image in the destination folder.
+The algorithm can be tweaked further with the settings.

 # Prerequisites